May 9, 2026

 Synchronous PDF generation — POST HTML, wait for the response, receive PDF bytes — works well for simple documents.
 For large batches, complex templates, or high-concurrency workloads, asynchronous generation is the better model: submit a job, then track its status separately.

-There are two strategies for tracking async job status: polling (you check the API repeatedly until the job is done) and webhooks (the API notifies your endpoint when the job completes).
+There are three strategies for tracking async job status: polling (you check the API repeatedly until the job is done), webhooks (the API notifies your endpoint when the job completes), and — added in the May 31, 2026 release — SSE (Server-Sent Events) (the server streams real-time progress directly to your browser).
 Each has different trade-offs.

-This article covers both strategies with working code.
+This article covers polling and webhooks with working code.
+For the SSE implementation in detail, see the PDF Real-Time Progress Streaming Guide.
 For full webhook setup including Slack integration, see the PDF API Webhook Integration Guide.
 For batch processing patterns, see the PDF API Batch Processing Guide.

 Why Async PDF Generation